Promoting Mental Health at Sea – PROMETHEAS

-Seafarers’ work in vessels at sea is one of the hardest, most demanding and under very difficult
+Seafarers’ work in vessels at sea is one of the hardest and most demanding professions, performed under very difficult

 multicultural, highly hierarchised micro-society.
-Studies have shown that bullying is an often
+Studies have shown that bullying is a common

 phenomenon in ships.
-This situation often generates mental health problems , which put at risks
+It often generates mental health problems which put lives, vessels, passengers, cargo, the environment and

 The central aim of this project is to develop a training course and learning resources for seafarers